SpindlySpider/UoP-AI-CW/README.md

 ![alt text](image.png)
 ![alt text](image-1.png)

-After experimenting with different generation counts, it was observed that the number of generations required to reach the optimal fitness score of **1.0** varied significantly.
+It was observed that the number of generations required to achieve the optimal fitness score of **1.0** varied considerably between runs.
+This variation was primarily influenced by the initial population; in some cases, the algorithm failed to reach the optimal fitness score entirely.

+To prevent unnecessary computation when no further improvement occurs, the Genetic Algorithm is designed to terminate early if the best candidate’s fitness score remains unchanged for **100 consecutive generations**.

-The graph above illustrates two examples: one where the fitness score was achieved within a few generations, and another where it required substantially more iterations.
+The graph above illustrates this behaviour with two distinct examples:

+- One run successfully converging to the optimal fitness score within a small number of generations.
+- Another requiring substantially more iterations to achieve convergence.

 ## Visual Verification